Introduction to VuGen Script Files and Runtime Settings:

 #6.
 Log stores record of user activities.
 The tester has good control when and what to store.
 The tester can instruct Vugen how much information to store and situation when logging starts.

 #7.
-Think Time helps in adding wait time in the script for the user`s wait time between the action on application.
+Think Time helps in adding wait time in the script for the user`s wait time between the action on an application.
 It helps the tester to get real actions from a virtual user.

 #8.
 Using Additional Attributes, the tester can add a parameter to the script and has the flexibility to change the value for that through run time settings.
-These parameters are same as declared parameter within the script.
+These parameters are the same as declared parameter within the script.

 #9.
 Using miscellaneous options, the tester can configure settings related to Error Handling, Multithreading and Automatic Transaction.